ayapapa/docker-registry-and-frontend/README.md

 ## SSL settings

-### If you like to create self-signed certificates, execute next command.
+### If you don't have your server certification
+create self-signed certificate and copy to ./nginx/.
+You can use next command.

 ```
 sudo ./set-selfsigned-cert
 ```

 In this case, need to set docker option like followings to clients.
 In the case of Ubuntu14.04: add following to /etc/default/docker